IN SEARCH OF EXTREMES

-Far removed from the crowds and the frenetic pace of normal life, these forgotten lands attract travellers on a quest for ever rarer and more unexpected experiences.
+Far removed from the crowds and the frenetic pace of normal life, these forgotten lands attract travelers on a quest for ever rarer and more unexpected experiences.
 Found beyond the final borders of our planet’s hemispheres, the Poles are very such places that represent (although not for much longer) the ultimate refuge from modern civilisation.
 From the absolute purity of the Far North to the extreme lands of the Far South, the Charly team has crafted four trip ideas for the boldest of travellers.

 An Arctic expedition in Spitsbergen

 A land of exploration shrouded in mystery, Spitsbergen still vibrates with the exciting tales of the explorers who were lucky enough to venture here.
 This, the largest island in the Norwegian archipelago of Svalbard which is found beyond the North Cape, is home to a world in which your senses and mind will lose their bearings.

 You will navigate beyond the 80th parallel north, feel the ice fields crack as the boat passes by, travel along deep fjords and become intoxicated by the characteristic light of the midnight sun.

 Keep your eyes peeled for the walruses, seals, whales and Arctic foxes all around, that is until the polar bear arrives.
 When it does, you won’t be able to look away from its imposing silhouette.
 An encounter with the Lord the Arctic never leaves you cold.